anishrana2001/Openshift/EX267-V2.8 /02-03-workbench-size.md

 	- Press **Ctrl+S** to save the notebook.
 Alternatively, you can Click **File → Save Notebook**.
 	- A modal window opens to **rename** the notebook file.
 Enter **`experiment1.ipynb`** and click **Rename**.

-6. Commit the changes to a new branch called `experiment`.
+Step 6.
+Commit the changes to a new branch called `experiment`.
 - **Click** `Git` icon at left pannel.
 - **Create** a new branch.
 See the below print screen.